 Docker files are packaged up and sent to Amazon Web Services (AWS) Elastic Container Registry (ECR).
-When changes are made to individual containers a new docker files is created, and the new file is sent to ECR, where a new container is created to replace the outdated container.
+When changes are made to individual containers, a new docker file is created.
+The new file is sent to ECR, where a new container is created to replace the outdated container.

-- JLV ECS Cluster is a logical grouping of containers which together form the JLV application. - o there is a setting in the cluster which describes the number of containers that are needed at any one time. - o Anytime one of the containers crashes this ECS service will automatically create a new container to ensure the desired number of containers is maintained. - Each container is described by the task definition associated with each specific container. - The JLV Cluster definition is stored in the ECR. - o The ECR stores and manage container images.
+- JLV ECS Cluster is a logical grouping of containers which together form the JLV application. - o A cluster setting describes the number of containers needed at any one time. - o If a container crashes, this ECS service automatically creates a new container to ensure the desired number of containers is maintained. - Each container is described by the task definition associated with each specific container. - The JLV Cluster definition is stored in the ECR. - The ECR stores and manage container images.

-The JLV database has migrated to VAEC and is using Amazon Relational Database Service (RDS) in a MS SQL Server Enterprise Edition.
+The JLV database has migrated to VAEC and uses Amazon Relational Database Service (RDS) in conjunction with Microsoft SQL Server Enterprise Edition.
 RDS provides automated administration tasks such as hardware provisioning, database setup, patching and backups.